Internal ribosome entry site: Applications

-IRES sequences are often used in molecular biology to co-express several genes under the control of the same promoter, thereby mimicking a polycistronic mRNA.
-One can put several genes on one plasmid and just need one promotor and terminator.
+IRES sequences are often used in molecular biology to co-express multiple genes under the control of the same promoter, thereby mimicking a polycistronic mRNA.
 Within the past decades, IRES sequences have been used to develop hundreds of genetically modified rodent animal models.
 The advantage of this technique is that molecular handling is improved.
 The problem about IRES is that the expression for each subsequent gene is decreased.

 Another viral element to establish polycistronic mRNA in eukaryotes are 2A-peptides.
 Here, the potential decrease in gene expression and the degree of incomplete separation of proteins is context dependent.